 Side Tables

-Height should allow easy reach from seated position.
+Height should allow easy reach from a seated position.
 Include at least one per seating area for drinks and lighting.
 Mix materials and styles for visual interest.

 Storage and Display